-Under U.S. pressure Chile expelled an American citizen, Michael V. Townley, who is now in custody here and who has admitted being the DINA agent who placed the bomb under Letelier's car
+Under U.S. pressure Chile expelled an American citizen, Michael V. Townley, who is now in custody here and who has admitted being the DINA agent who placed the bomb under Letelier's car.

-Townley also reportedly has impli-ted in the plot three Chilean army cated in th officers who were assigned to DINA;-Gen. Manuel Contreras Sepulveda, retired former chief of DINA and . close friend of Chilean President Augusto Pinochet; Lt.
-Col. Pedro Espi-noza, former DINA operations china; and Capt.
-Armando Fernandez Lariou; who reportedly worked with Townley , in bringing the bomb device to Wash ington.
+Townley also reportedly has implicated in the plot three Chilean army officers who were assigned to DINA; Gen. Manuel Contreras Sepulveda, retired former chief of DINA and a close friend of Chilean President Augusto Pinochet; Lt.
+Col. Pedro Espinoza, former DINA operations chief; and Capt.
+Armando Fernandez Larlos; who reportedly worked with Townley in bringing the bomb device to Washington.

-Tratiner refused to discuss the nature of the U.S. requests that the Chileans allegedly have not honored.
-However, reliable sources said the most important was a request that akey witness-apparently a DINA aug ervisor of Townley-either come to the United States to testify before a federal grand jury or allow himself to be questioned by U.S. officials in 10:
+Trattner refused to discuss the nature of the U.S. requests that the Chileans allegedly have not honored.
+However, reliable sources said the most important was a request that a key witness-apparently a DINA suffervisor of Townley-either come to the United States to testify before a federal grand jury or allow himself to be questioned by U.S. officials in a third country.

 a third country.

-In addition, the sources said the United States feels Chile has not cooperated in efforts to obtain informa-tion from the government of Paraguay about an attempt that was made there to obtain U.S. visas for Townley and Larios under false names.
-Other sources said ine decision to recall Landau - a step that stops just short of breaking diplomatic relations - was made jointly by Deputy Secretary of State Warren M. Christopher and Eugene M. Propper, the assistant U. S. attorney heading the murder probe for the Justice Department.
+In addition, the sources said the United States feels Chile has not cooperated in efforts to obtain information from the government of Paraguay about an attempt that was made there to obtain U.S. visas for Townley and Larios under false names.

+Other sources said the decision to

-See CHILE, A11, Col 1
+See CHILE, All, Col 1